-Paying money into your account All currency payments received of £100 or more (or currency equivalent) except payments in EUF or SEK from the EEA which are free £6 or currency equivalent Payments received by SEPA Credit Transfer 20p Unpaid items paid into a foreign currency or international bank account £4 Paying money into your account by foreign If we negotiate the foreign cheque for you cheques issued by non-UK banks Over £100 £28 Pension cheques, per cheque £5 If we collect the foreign cheque for you.
-If you or been cleared, we'll arrange to clear it on a collec r we need confirmation that a foreign cheque has tions basis.
-All amounts £28 Making payments or taking money out you r account Debit card transactions Non-sterling payments 2.75% of the converted amount Non-sterling cash withdrawals 2.75% of the converted amount Plus a withdrawal fee of 1.5% (min. £1.75) of the converted amount International payments from your account By Business Internet Banking £17 By Business Telephone Banking or in branch • to an account within another £20
+Pa ying money into your account

+. a,ge.,e , ear accent All currency payments received of £100 or more (or currency equivalent) except payments in EUR or SEK from the EEA which are free £6 or currency equivalent Payments received by SEPA Credit Transfer 20p Unpaid items paid into a foreign currency or international bank account £4 Paying money into your account by foreign characteristics of the foreign character for you neques issued by non-UK banks Over £100 £28 Pension cheques, per cheque £5 If we collect the foreign cheque for you.
+If you or v been cleared, we'll arrange to clear it on a collection All amounts £28 Making payments or taking money out your a account Debit card transactions Non-sterling payments 2.75% of the converted amount Non-sterling cash withdrawals 2.75% of the converted amount Plus a withdrawal fee of 1.5% (min. £1.75) of the converted amount International payments from your account By Business Internet Banking £17 By Business Telephone Banking or in branch to an account within another HSBC Group bank £20 to an account with another provider £30 in a foreign currency within the UK £30 By post £40 Payment sent by SEPA Credit Transfer 24p Payment sent by SEPA Credit Transfer but subsequently returned £4 Foreign cheques paid from your sterling account in another currency £15 plus any charges made by the other bank